Wernher von Braun

 It was at the new U.S. missile proving grounds in White Sands, New Mexico that von Braun set about training and testing rockets for the U.S. military.
 For the next five years hundreds of captured V-2s were sent skyward carrying a multitude of payloads.
 Von Braun and his men were transferred to Huntsville, Alabama in April of 1950 to start development of an Army tactical ballistic battlefield missile.
 At the Redstone Arsenal, von Braun helped develop the Redstone missile.

-Many today believe that von Braun should not have been celebrated as a hero.
-They feel he turned a blind eye toward what was happening to slave laborers in Germany.
-There is not much evidence in official records to indicate that he was even somewhat troubled by the use of slave labor.
+Then again, there is not much evidence in official records to indicate that he was disturbed by the use of slave labor.
 The means through which his experimentation could continue was the vehicle of the Wehrmacht’s war machine.
-While all of this may be true, von Braun’s work on the rocket was his passion throughout his whole life, not just during the war.
+Von Braun’s work on the rocket was his passion throughout his whole life, not just during the war.
 His crime was one of success through available means or the greater evil of complacency, which infected so much of the German population during World War 2.

 (CLICK ON THUMBNAIL TO ENLARGE)